Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-12-30-conclusions.md

 If you have not noticed yet, active module dates are posted up above, along with the deadline for the week's homework.

-As a gentle reminder, you homework is due by January 29.
+As a gentle reminder, you homework is due by September 13th.

 # Next Week